EMDR Therapy Explained

 — Bessel van der Kolk

-Memories stored healthily are in the filing cabinet of our minds — alphabetised, colour-coded, our brains like to keep things tidy!
+In EMDR, we use a filing cabinet analogy.
+Healthy memories are filed away neatly; alphabetised, colour-coded, accessible without intruding on daily life.
 Trauma memories don't make it into the filing cabinet.
-They're strewn on the floor, which is why they bleed into our thinking, feeling and behaviour in the ways they do (these experiences are what we call trauma symptoms).
+They're strewn on the floor, which is why they bleed into thinking, feeling, and behaviour in the ways they do.

 Working memory taxation